InnovativeInventor/proof-repair-quotients/README.md

 - [`cubical/equivalence_queue.agda`](cubical/two_list_queue_equivalence.agda) (for the queue case study in Cubical Agda)

-## Quotient Types Extension to Pumpkin Pi
+## Automated Case Studies in Coq (extending Pumpkin Pi with quotient types/setoids)
 To fetch and build everything, make sure you have Coq 8.9.1 installed (later versions are not currently supported).

 Then, to build everything, run: